orange-cloudfoundry/orange-cf-bosh-cli/README.md

 ### How to use as standalone container?

 If you have a simple docker host, launch the image.
-Don't miss to assign an host port to the container ssh port (22): <code>docker run -d -p 2222:22 cf-bosh-cli</code>
+Don't miss to assign an host port to the container ssh port (22): <code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data orangeopensource/orange-cf-bosh-cli</code>

 Then, log into the container with ssh: <code>ssh -p 2222 bosh@127.0.0.1</code>